AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 ::

-  gnatcov coverage --level=stmt --annotate=report --trace=myprog.trace
+  gnatcov coverage --level=stmt --scos=@alis --annotate=report --trace=prog.trace
-  # statement coverage assessment for a single trace,
+  #                      (a)         (b)              (c)            (d)
+  # (a) Request Statement coverage assessment,
+  # (b) for units associated with the ALI files listed in the "alis" text file,
-  # synthetic text report on standard output
+  # (c) producing a synthetic text report on standard output (no -o option),
+  # (d) out of a single execution trace "prog.trace".

-  gnatcov coverage --level=stmt+decision --annotate=html prog1.trace prog2.trace
+  gnatcov coverage --level=stmt+decision --scos=@alis --annotate=html t1 t2
-  # statement and decision coverage assessment for two traces stated as two
+  # Statement and Decision coverage assessments for two traces "t1" and "t2",
-  # instances of orphan arguments. html report files in current directory
+  # stated as two orphan arguments, producing html report files in the current
+  # directory

-  gnatcov coverage --level=stmt+decision --annotate=html @mytraces
+  gnatcov coverage --level=stmt+decision --scos=@alis --annotate=html @mytraces
-  # Same report, with prog1.trace and prog2.trace listed in the
-  # "mytraces" text file
+  # Same report, with t1 and t2 listed in the "mytraces" text file

 The following sections now describe the available report formats, then provide more details and examples regarding the supported coverage criteria.